 The group is able to give all of their auction committee members User Accounts to access the site so that they can enter item and donor details as the information is made available and everyone is able to see exactly what has been received.

-To facilitate the registration process, the auction committee members upload the school's address list (with email addresses) into the program so they can send out Bidder Invitations.
+To facilitate the registration process, the auction committee members upload the school's address list (with email addresses) into the program so they can send out Bidder Access Tokens.
 As people register for the auction, and purchase event tickets, they are able to place early bids on the "silent" auction items.

 The day before the auction, the online pre-bidding finishes and the silent auction Bid Sheets are printed out showing the highest online bid as the starting bid amount for the live auction component.